gvwilson/sensibleadventures/nardica/nardica.md

 "So if you try to call the Marines, I'll know."

 Uncle Jack spat over the railing.
-"Ain't nobody here calls the blues," he growled, for once telling the truth.
+"Ain't nobody here calls the Blues," he growled, for once telling the truth.

 Wales nodded and strode down the gangplank,